jeffbski/redux-logic/docs/where-business-logic.md

  - No easy way to cancel pending requests or only take the latest if multiple requests are made
  - No interception.
 I also have no easy way to create business logic that applies across many actions, so if I wanted to augment all actions to have a timestamp or unique ID, I'd have to include a call to that code in all action creators.
  - Testing components and thunked action creators may require running the code (possibly mocked).
+When you have a thunk (function or promise) you don't know what it does unless you execute it.

 Promise thunks are similar in that instead of returning a function you return a promise.